6 Case Studies Proving You Should Outsource IT Development

 Slack: Outsourcing is a Choice of Early-Stage Startups

-Slack outsourcing case: Lesson learnt
+Slack outsourcing case: Lessons learnt

 WhatsApp: Find the Expertise You Lack